Bertinaoz/portfolio/README.md

 # About

-Hey there, I'm Greta! 🌏
+Hey there, I'm Greta! 👋

-Over a decade ago, I traded the enchanting landscapes of Italy for the sunny shores of Australia.
+Over 10 years ago, I traded the Italian countryside for the sunny shores of Australia.
 I'm passionate about ensuring software quality and reliability and I'm excited to share my experiences with you.

 ## Education